coderefinery/manuals/instructor-intro.md

     - 10 minutes is quite short, 20 minutes is best.
     - **Can you say less and let people discover it for themselves?**

-As an team leader, if anything is unclear to you, it is very unclear to others.
+As a team leader, if anything is unclear to you, it is very unclear to others.
 Comment/Ask in the HackMD or speak up and ask!

 ## Top issues new instructors face